 Gold mutual funds invest in plans that purchase gold ETFs.
 Gold mutual funds track the value of the units of gold ETF schemes, which in turn reflects the value of physical gold.
 These mutual funds generate income based on the performance of the underlying asset.
 Fixed-capital mutual fund plans that make investments in physical gold with a purity of 99.5% are known as gold exchange-traded funds (ETFs).

+It is important to research and read Gold IRA company reviews before investing in any gold mutual fund.
 Gold ETFs invest between 90 and 100% of their corpus in physical gold and this gold comes from banks approved by the Reserve Bank of India (RBI).
 Gold ETFs also invest a smaller part (0 to 10%) of their corpus in securities representing debt.
 Since gold ETFs invest in physical gold, the returns they offer are almost similar to those offered by physical gold.
 A gold mutual fund is an investment fund that invests in gold indirectly by investing in gold ETFs as an underlying asset.

 The best way to think about a gold mutual fund is that it's a fund within a fund.
 Gold mutual funds can also consist of the shares of companies engaged in mining, production, processing, and other activities associated with the life cycle of gold.
 Compared to gold ETFs, gold mutual funds offer slightly more exposure to risk because they invest in gold stocks, which tend to be price sensitive.
 Some people may prefer to buy digital gold or gold ETFs instead of buying physical gold bars.